Kerbalnut/Sanitize-PDF/README.md

 ---

-## How-to-Use:

-With *Ghostscript* installed, and gswin64c.exe either *shimmed* or added to the *PATH variable* as described above, Sanitize-PDF.bat is ready to use.
+## How to modify/customize the script:

-Either drag-and-drop a pdf file onto **Sanitize-PDF.bat** or, edit the `_INPUT_PDF` variable in the :Parameters section at the very top of the script and run it.
-That's it!
+Either drag-and-drop a pdf file onto **Sanitize-PDF.bat**, or edit the `_INPUT_PDF` variable in the `:Parameters` section at the very top of the script, then run it.

-Once finished, the Sanitize-PDF.bat will have generated 3 new PDF documents in the same folder as the input PDF.
-These three new documents are the result of the different methods employed to sanitize or flatten the original, as described below.

-Sanitize-PDF.bat does not change or delete the original source document dropped on it.

-### How-to-modify:
+To edit Sanitize-PDF.bat, right-click the file and select **Edit**.
+[Notepad++](https://chocolatey.org/packages/notepadplusplus) is a fantastic recommended editor for **.bat** files and many others, better than `notepad.exe`.

-All input variables are set at the top of Sanitize-PDF.bat.
-You can change the names of the 3 final output PDFs, and the PostScript intermediary file, if you like.
+All input variables are set at the top of Sanitize-PDF.bat in the `:Parameters` block.
+You can even change the names of the 3 final output PDFs, and the PostScript intermediary file, if you like.
+The following screenshot was taken in the [Visual Studio Code](https://chocolatey.org/packages/vscode) editor.

+![Example image of Parameters block in Sanitize PDF][Sanitize PDF Parameters block image]

 To change how images are downsized (only used in the 3rd method as described above), the `_DPI` variable can be changed to whatever you like.
 I have several lines setting this var to different values, so you only have to comment out `::` the last lines you don't wish to use; it doesn't matter if you comment out lines above the `_DPI` values you wish to use.
 By default this script has: